Tocon96/RabbitTask/README.md

 # RabbitMQTask

 App requires smtpconfiguration.json file to work correctly.
-The file should be located in the main directory of the project and consist of following fields:
+The file should be located in the main directory of the project (same as Program.cs and Startup.cs) and consist of following fields:

 {<br />
 &nbsp;&nbsp;"Host": "",<br />